jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-1-exact-methods.md

 parent_section: null
 ---

-# Section 1.1: Exact Methods for Ordinary Differential Equations

-> Exactness is the first algebraic structure that renders a differential equation integrable by quadrature.
+Exactness is the first algebraic structure that renders a differential equation integrable by quadrature.

 ## Introduction